ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

 3. Get invoice info - this is the same process as described in the Principal Sale section.
 This gives you the address you must send tokens to make a bid.
 Include one fee with the total that a user wants to bid.

-4. Send the escrow payment - same as described in Principal payment.

-5. User escrows tokens for bid - This process is the same as for primary sales except that you must provide a sale_id to restrict the escrow to a specific sale and a token_id to restrict the escrow to a specific token_id.
+4. User escrows tokens for bid - This process is the same as for primary sales except that you must provide a sale_id to restrict the escrow to a specific sale and a token_id to restrict the escrow to a specific token_id.

-6. Make the bid - The user will need to call sale_nft_origyn with the bid info to officially register the bid.
+5. Make the bid - The user will need to call sale_nft_origyn with the bid info to officially register the bid.
 The bid is not made until after this function is called.
 This is where you will need to include your broker_id to get the selling broker share of the broker royalty.

 ```
           let bid = await acanister.sale_nft_origyn(#bid({